rancher/docs/content/rancher/v2.6/en/installation/requirements/dockershim/_index.md

 Q: If I am already using RKE1 and want to switch to RKE2, what are my migration options?

-A: Rancher is exploring the possibility of an in-place upgrade path.
-Alternatively you can always migrate workloads from one cluster to another using kubectl.
+A: Today, you can stand up a new cluster and migrate workloads to a new RKE2 cluster that uses containerd.
+Rancher is exploring the possibility of an in-place upgrade path.

 <br>